MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

     module: 'Module 01 - Identity'
 ---

-# Lab 01 - Manage Azure Active Directory Identities
+# Lab 01 - Manage Azure Active Directory Identities (THIS IS A DEMO FROM MCT Connect)

 # Student lab manual